unkokaeru/bilbois/content/Auto-Generated/AI Chats/Read_[[MTH2004_Differential_Equations_Cheat_Sheet]]._I_want_to_extend@20241202_181302.md

      $$

-to align more with [[MTH2001 Algebraic Structures Cheat Sheet]]'s style?
+to align more with [[../../Organised/University of Lincoln/Bachelor of Science with Honours in Mathematics/Year 2/Semester One/Algebraic Structures/MTH2001 Algebraic Structures Cheat Sheet]]'s style?
 [Timestamp: 2024/12/02 18:32:55]

-**ai**: Here’s a re-written version of the Fourier series section to align with the style of the [[MTH2001 Algebraic Structures Cheat Sheet]]:
+**ai**: Here’s a re-written version of the Fourier series section to align with the style of the [[../../Organised/University of Lincoln/Bachelor of Science with Honours in Mathematics/Year 2/Semester One/Algebraic Structures/MTH2001 Algebraic Structures Cheat Sheet]]:

 ---